tarsemssw/Employees/README.md

 ## Did you make any trade-offs for this project?
 What would you have done differently with more time?

+    - I can split the ImageLoader class into different classes for storing cache and ongoing task
     - I can add employee detail screen where all details associated with employee can be shown with large image

 ## What do you think is the weakest part of your project?

     ### Needs improvement in Image Loader

-        -Can create a different classes for storing cache and ongoing task
+        - Can create a different classes for storing cache and ongoing task

 ## Did you copy any code or dependencies?
 Please make sure to attribute them here!